ntsmk/voicemail-urgency-detection-app/README.md

 ## Overview

 - Analyze voicemail transcriptions using machine learning to detect urgency.
-- Fine-tune a machine learning model with Google Vertex AI for more acurate detection.
+- Fine-tune a machine learning model with Google Vertex AI for more accurate detection.
 - When the urgent voicemail is detected, the system send text via Twilio to notify and save the data to the database.

 ---